kmanadkat/ud-flash-cards/README.md

 3. Run `npm install` and wait for all dependencies to download + install
 4. Finally run `expo start` this will automatically launch Expo DevTools is running at `http://localhost:19002`
 5. Scan QR Code with Expo Android or iOS App & run application

+> Tested on : Expo Web & Android Expo App, works like charm :)

 ### Project Screnshots 📱